When a child comes home from school with a massive bundle of homework, it's hard for a parent not to think, "When am I going to find time to do this?"

 2. When your child does homework, so should you

 If your child is reading, read the newspaper.
 If your child is doing math, balance your bills.
 That way, you let your child know that these skills are going to be essential later in life.

 Part of doing well is learning how to handle frustration.
 If your child struggles, let them know that's okay, and allow them to take a break.

 4. Reward progress

-Kids view homework as a way to appease their parents.
+Kids can view homework as a way to appease their parents.
 Keep a positive attitude about their work and if your child improves, let them know you value their hard work by giving a small reward.

 Remember, your kids' homework doesn't have to take up all your time.
 Just make sure they're doing it and only step in if they need help.